sparks-baird/xtal2png/reports/paper.md

 ([@kipfSemisupervisedClassificationGraph2016]) and published with application for materials' property prediction in a peer-reviewed journal over a year later ([@xieCrystalGraphConvolutional2018]).
-Here, we focus on the latter application: state-of-the-art domain transfer from image processing to crystal structure.
+Here, we focus on the latter application: state-of-the-art domain transfer from image processing to crystal structure to enable materials science practitioners to leverage the most advanced image processing models for materials' property prediction and inverse design.

 `xtal2png` is a Python package that allows you to convert between a crystal structure and a PNG image for direct use with image-based machine learning models.
 Let's take